HAL Dhruv: India

+On 9 February 2011, the Indian Army received their first batch of five Dhruv Mk III helicopters, from the 2007's 159 ALH programme.
+The helicopters, which were the first of the 2007's 159 helicopter order as well, was handed over by HAL chairman Ashok Nayak to Major General PK Bharali on the maiden day of the Aero India 2011.
+One unit was put on static display also.
 Following the 2011 Sikkim earthquake, four Dhruvs conducted rescue operations.
 In October 2011, Jharkhand's regional government appealed for Mil Mi-17 helicopters as operations of their Dhruvs had been disrupted by prolonged maintenance delays and a major crash.
-In October 2011, The Telegraph reported that a spate of helicopter crashes, including the Dhruv, were alleged to have been caused by low quality maintenance work performed by Pawan Hans Helicopters Ltd. In February 2012, the Home Ministry reported that the Dhruv remained grounded and that other helicopters such as the Mi-17 were being wet-leased in its place and that in the long term the Dhruv fleet is to be replaced.
+In October 2011, The Telegraph reported that a spate of helicopter crashes, including the Dhruv, were alleged to have been caused by low quality maintenance work performed by Pawan Hans Helicopters Ltd.

+In February 2012, the Home Ministry reported that the Dhruv remained grounded and that other helicopters such as the Mi-17 were being wet-leased in its place and that in the long term the Dhruv fleet is to be replaced.
+In February 2012, HAL reported that the Indian Army and Air Force had an order book of 159 units of Dhruv helicopters.
+Additionally, seven Dhruv helicopters had been delivered to the Border Security Force to assist in their anti-naxalite operations.
+By then, the division also completed the delivery of over 100 Dhruvs.
+On 8 February, the Indian Air Force inducted its maiden batch of 10 units of Dhruv Mk III variant in the Bareilly Air Force Station.
+The helicopters, assigned with the No. 111 Helicopter Unit, were received by the then Central Air Command's Senior Staff Officer Air Marshal PS Gill.

 Six Army Dhruvs along with 18 Air Force Dhruvs were used during rescue operations after the 2013 North India floods.
-Their compact size, agility, ability to carry up to 16 people to heights of 10,000 feet, and to evacuate stranded people from inaccessible regions was praised.
+Their compact size, agility, ability to carry up to 16 people to heights of 10,000 ft, and to evacuate stranded people from inaccessible regions was praised.
 The Dhruv could carry more people from high-altitude helipads than the heavier Mi-17, and land where the lighter Bell 407 could not.
 Total flight time during Operation Rahat and Operation Surya Hope was 630 hours, of which 550 hours were dedicated to SAR missions.